Franktang2/matplotlib-challenge/README.md

 **Bar Plots**

 The bar plots show the number of data points for each treatment regimen.
 One plot is built using the pandas library and the other is built using the matplotlib library.
-Besides that difference, they are the exactly the same plot.
+Besides that difference, they are exactly the same plot.

 **Pie Plots**

 The pie plots chart the distribution of female versus male mice in the study.
 One plot is built using the pandas library and the other is built using the matplotlib library.
-Besides that difference, they are the exactly the same plot.
+Besides that difference, they are exactly the same plot.

 **Quartiles, Outliers, and Boxplots**